apache/cloudstack-documentation/source/adminguide/networking/dynamic_static_routing.rst

 routed.ipv4.vpc.min.cidr.size                       The minimum value of the cidr size for VPC in ROUTED mode
 ================================================= ========================

-Supported CloudStack API for operators to manage the IPv4 subnets for guest networks are:
+Supported CloudStack APIs for operators to manage the IPv4 subnets for guest networks are:

 - **createIpv4SubnetForGuestNetwork** : create an IPv4 subnet for guest networks
 - **deleteIpv4SubnetForGuestNetwork** : delete an IPv4 subnet for guest networks